 Examination of the Digital Panopticon Life Archives, however, shows that very few children were executed, and the Old Bailey Proceedings suggests that many youths’ sentences were reduced to transportation on recommendation to mercy on account of their youth.

 Following America’s refusal to accept any more convicts following United States Independence in 1776, Australasia became the main site for transported convicts until its abolishment.
-Youths could be transported to the Australasian colonies for between seven, fourteen years or life, and many boys in Digital Panopticon were imprisoned in the juvenile penal colony, Point Puer in Tasmania (then Van Diemen's Land).
+Youths could be transported to the Australasian colonies for between seven, fourteen years or life.
+Many boys in Digital Panopticon records were imprisoned in the juvenile penal colony, Point Puer in Tasmania (then Van Diemen's Land).
 Upon arrival and throughout the duration of their sentence, boys were trained to be "good colonial citizens" and set to work on a manual trade such as carpentry alongside a rigid schedule of elementary and religious instruction.

 The 1840s and 50s marked the most significant shift in the ways that youths were prosecuted and punished (Shore, 2008: 163).
 Following the close of transportation, debate about how to imprison young offenders re-emerged and reform was seen as preferable to discipline (Shore, 2008: 88).
 Mary Carpenter was arguably the most influential voice on how to rehabilitate young offenders.
 From her observations in penal colonies Parkhurst and Mettray in France, Carpenter argued that reformatories were a preferable alternative to prisons and that children should receive shelter, refuge, education, and care.
 Change finally emerged under the 1854 Reformatory Schools Act which gave courts the power to sentence juvenile offenders under the age of 16 to attend reformatory schools between two and five years following an initial spell of fourteen days imprisonment.
 This legislation meant that there was little to separate the experiences of juvenile offenders sentenced to reformatories and poor ‘non-criminal’ children who were placed in orphanages and managed to avoid interactions with the criminal justice system.
 The complex web of reformatory institutions continued to co-exist for the latter part of the nineteenth century until the first borstal was established in Kent in 1902.
 Borstal regimes invoked a return to early Victorian values and prioritized military training and brutal discipline.
 Borstals were abolished in 1982, and were replaced by a network of young offenders detention centres that continue to exist today.